priyansh87/Healthify-An-AI-medical-assistance-app/README.md

 ## Project Overview

-**AI-Powered Healthcare Report Analyzer** is a platform designed to simplify medical report analysis, providing patients with easy-to-understand summaries and personalized healthcare plans.
+**Healthify- AI-Powered Healthcare Report Analyzer** is a platform designed to simplify medical report analysis, providing patients with easy-to-understand summaries and personalized healthcare plans.
 This platform is focused on improving healthcare access, especially in underserved areas.
 By utilizing cutting-edge technologies like **Google Gemini AI** for report analysis, **SQL with Drizzle ORM** for backend management, and **Privy** for secure authentication, the project aims to make healthcare more understandable and accessible.

 ### Key Features